Brazilian Swimming Twins Bia & Branca Feres Are Twice As Nice In Daisy Dukes

 “My beautiful princesses,” echoed another, also employing the heart-eye emoji.

 The picture seemed to be a throwback of a previous photoshoot, as the duo had numerous Instagram posts of themselves wearing the same outfit.
-In other iterations, the pair pose against rocks, with their arms up, and even with flannel shirts over their white bralettes.
+In other iterations, the pair pose against rocks, with their arms up, and with flannel shirts over their white bralettes.

 Another upload shows the pair embracing once more, with the camera slightly beneath the two to give the camera full view of their pert posteriors.

-Fans went crazy over the snap, and it won over 24,000 likes and nearly 560 comments.
+Fans went crazy over the snap, and it earned over 24,000 likes and nearly 560 comments.

 “Babes,” wrote one fan with a heart-eye emoji.